compsocialscience/summer-institute/2026/melbourne/apply.md

 **All application materials must be submitted by 11 May 2026.** Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants regarding the outcome in early May 2026.
 Then, we will ask accepted participants to confirm their participation.

-If the form below did not load, please reload the page or use this direct link instead (will become active once opened): <!-- <a href="https://researchsurveys.deakin.edu.au/jfe/form/SV_1zSCB6SfhHZGIJw" target="_blank" rel="noopener noreferrer">SICSS-Melbourne 2026 Application Form</a> -->
+If the form below did not load, please reload the page or use this direct link instead (will become active once opened): <a href="https://researchsurveys.deakin.edu.au/jfe/form/SV_1zSCB6SfhHZGIJw" target="_blank" rel="noopener noreferrer">SICSS-Melbourne 2026 Application Form</a>

 Inquiries can be sent to <a href="mailto:sicss@internetobservatory.org.au">sicss@internetobservatory.org.au</a>.
 We are currently in the process of getting necessary approvals to start accepting applications and will open the application form on this page.
-Feel free to reach out if you have any questions before that!
+Feel free to reach out if you have any questions before that or if you face any technical difficulties when submitting the form.

 <br>